 Orthopaedics Online - A Place to Share

-The relaunched Transient Orthopaedic Journal as Orthopaedics Online carries on the themes that Bob instilled of shared learning with rapid dissemination.
+Orthopaedics Online is the BOA’s digital resource for members to share their thoughts on all things T&O, with the aim of creating a space for shared learning with rapid dissemination.
 It is not meant to be a scientific journal but more for sharing experience or resources amongst the wider community.
 Have your say and reach a wide audience, share your experience, ask for opinions.

 A writing style is the manner of expressing thought in language characteristic of an individual, period or school.
 Spelling, grammar, and punctuation are all essential building blocks, but style reflects the choice of words and narrative structure to convey meaning effectively.

 Orthopaedics Online publishes articles from Orthopaedic surgeons on issues that affect the profession, patients, and the healthcare sector in general.
 We look for writing, which is clear, direct, and stimulating.
 Articles can be topical or personal but should always be informative and occasionally provocative.

 Orthopaedics Online is not a scientific, peer review journal.
 However, data can and should be used to support discussion though we ask that any research data referred to is relevant and accurate.
 The content and veracity of each published submission will remain the responsibility of the submitting authors.
 This online publication should not be seen as a repository for scientific articles that other journals reject.

 We wish to promote a ‘light touch’ editorial policy, allowing contributors to be ‘heard’ on matters of importance to themselves, their institutions, and the profession.
 We actively encourage articles that open and contribute to healthy debate.
 Word count is negotiable, but we recommend a maximum of 1,500.
 Photographs, illustrations and graphics are welcomed, up to six per article.